Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ### Warmup steps

-A further improvement we can make to our above examples is to include warmup steps prior to doing timed runs.
-This is needed to discard overheads only incurred at the start of a training or inference run, for example:
+A further improvement we can make to our above examples is to include warmup steps prior to timed runs.
+This is needed to discard overheads only incurred at the start of a training or inference run.
+Examples include:

 * Optimization passes / codegen applied by PyTorch’s JIT fuser after the first few input tensors are encountered
-* On-the-fly microbenchmarking carried out by torch.cudnn.benchmark when selecting optimal convolution kernel for a given input shape
+* On-the-fly microbenchmarking carried out by `torch.cudnn.benchmark` when selecting optimal convolution kernel for a given input shape
 * Lazy loading of kernels into the CUDA context with `CUDA_MODULE_LOADING=LAZY` & CUDA 11.7+

-Here's a simple example:
+Here's an example:

 ```python
 for _ in range(10):